Our Carbon Emissions & Energy Consumption

 Managing Our Other Resource Use (Water, Paper, Plastics and Waste Management)

-Across our global offices, we take steps to minimize the environmental impact of our operations.
+Across our global offices, we take steps to minimise the environmental impact of our operations.
 There are paper, plastic, and metal recycling stations throughout our offices.
 We use ‘follow-me’ printer systems that require ID scans at printing stations to avoid wasting paper.

 Supply chain management